scifir/scifir-chemistry/TO-DO.md

 - TODO: are_isomers(), are_conformational_isomers(), are_enantiomers()
 - TODO: are_miscible(), are_inmiscible()
 - TODO: molecule::is_cyclical() and molecule::is_acyclical()
-- TODO: is_ether(), and all the others of those functions
+- TODO: has_category(functional_group), and all the others of those functions
 - TODO: molecule::get_formula(),operator << of molecule
 - TODO: operator == and operator != of molecule
 - TODO: ordering for molecules